Sound Design and Sonification (DECO2012)

 UNIT OF STUDY

 This unit introduces students to the principles of product design and their application in interaction design projects.
-This includes using sound as a design medium, with an emphasis on computer-based implementations and using hardware platforms, such as Arduinos, for prototyping interfaces.
-It introduces the core concepts of acoustics and psychoacoustics, digital audio, audio programming and audio production, physical prototyping, basic electronic concepts, hardware programming, as well as aesthetic issues in sound design, the creative use of sound as a medium for communication, and sound in interactive systems.
-Students are introduced to programming interactive audio systems in code and creative patching environments, as well the use of digital audio workstations, and studio production using the Faculty's recording studio.
-On the successful completion of this unit of study, students will have demonstrated knowledge of the methods of programming audio systems, creating physical sound control interfaces, knowledge of a range of sound design techniques, especially in relation to interactive contexts, awareness of issues of aesthetics in sound and sonification and the ability to work in a team to produce complex interactive audio systems.
+This includes using sound as a medium in product design, conceptualising computer-based implementations of product interfaces, and using hardware platforms, such as Arduinos or littleBits, for prototyping interfaces.
+It introduces the core concepts of audio programming, physical prototyping, basic electronic concepts, hardware programming, as well as aesthetic issues in product design, the creative use of sound as a medium for communication, and sound in interactive systems.
+The unit covers: prototyping techniques for physical user interfaces, methods of programming and assessing interactive products, knowledge of a range of product design techniques, especially in relation to interactive contexts, and awareness of issues of aesthetics in product interfaces.

 Further unit of study information